-As of the date of issuance, the Company continues monitoring the development of its business, in accordance with the government regulations of the different countries where it operates and responding in a timely manner to changes as they arise.
+The Company continued monitoring the development of its business, in accordance with the government regulations of the different countries where it operates and responding in a timely manner to changes as they arise.

-f.
+m.
 Succession in General Management

 On January 22, 2021, the Company announced the beginning of its CEO succession process, as Rolando Zubirán Shetler, CEO of the Company, decided to retire.
 Axtel's Board of Directors appointed Eduardo Escalante Castillo as Acting CEO as of this date, and during the selection process for the new CEO.